Sprinkled, dipped, glazed, double glazed and as light as air, there's a reason it's hard to say no to a good doughnut.

 Donuts or doughnuts?
 Sprinkled or glazed?
 No matter how they're spelled or prepared, indulging in the sweet treat is always worth it.
 Here's our list of easy-to-find and tasty doughnut spots throughout Dallas.

-Stick with the classics or go on a sugar fueled journey at Hypnotic Donuts.
+Stick with the classics or go on a sugar-fueled journey at Hypnotic Donuts.
 It's known for having some unique doughnuts on the menu – like the Peace' statio, a cake doughnut with brown butter glaze and pistachios.
-For something heartier, go with one of their specialty chicken biscuits like The Jim, a spicy chicken breast between toasted glazed doughnut halves with a side or siracha sauce, for a just-right combination of sweet and spicy.
+For something heartier, go with one of their specialty chicken biscuits like The Jim, a spicy chicken breast between toasted glazed doughnut halves with a side or sriracha sauce, for a just-right combination of sweet and spicy.

 Top Pot Doughnuts

 While not a Dallas native, Top Pot arrived to the area in 2014 after years of only serving our friends in The Evergreen State, and the Dallas area remains its only outpost outside of Washington.
-Take a peek through the glass cases to pick your poison – apple fritters, glazed pumpkin old fashioneds and feather boas are just a few of their standard options.
+Peek through the glass cases to pick your poison – apple fritters, glazed pumpkin old fashioneds and feather boas are just a few of their standard options.

 Make your flight into or out of Dallas a little sweeter – this unassuming doughnut shop is about two miles from Dallas Love Field Airport's entrance, making it an easy stop when flying through the airport.
 A hand-written chalk board gives you a rundown of the menu, with finds like a maple bacon doughnut, a cream cheese-filled bacon-wrapped kolache and the super popular cronut.